Advice > Product management

 • Walk me through the components needed to build a data processing and reporting system.

-• Develop an algorithm that can detect if a string is a palindrome
+• Develop an algorithm that can detect if a string is a palindrome.

-• Describe shell sort and its advantages and disadvantages
+• Describe shell sort and its advantages and disadvantages.

 • How would you face a technical challenge you have never encountered before?
 Describe your methodology step by step.

-For more example questions and information, check out our article on how to answer technical interview questions.
+For more example questions and information, check out our article on how to answer technical product interview questions.

 3.5 Analysis questions